Queatz/vessel/README.md

 # Vessel

-Vessel explores something new in land of programming.
+Vessel explores something new in the land of programming.
 Take it for a spin, we think you'll like it.

 ## Thinking in Vessel